Chat with us, powered by LiveChat

 The first is a fiction course:

-It drops on February 9.
-You'll get a written lesson at that time and we’ll meet for feedback and Q&A after you've had some time to work through the written lesson at 3pm EST on Sunday, March 9.
+The course dropped on April 15th.
+You'll get a written lesson and we’ll meet for feedback and Q&A after you've had some time to work through the written lesson at 6pm EST on Tuesday, May 13th.

 The second course is part of our Mastermind series: